Neel49/fruit_detector/README.md

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/your-username/fruit-pantry-assistant/issues).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - The YOLOv8 model and related code are based on [Ultralytics](https://github.com/ultralytics/yolov5).
-- Recipe suggestions are obtained from [API Name/Provider].
+- Recipe suggestions are obtained from Chat GPT API.

 ## Contact Us

-If you have any questions or need further assistance, you can reach us at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or need further assistance, you can reach us at [n37patel@uwaterloo.ca](mailto:your.email@example.com).

 We hope you find the Fruit Pantry Assistant project useful and fun to use.
 Happy organizing and happy cooking!